Housefull 2: Plot

-When Sunny's father (Ranjeet) as well as Max's 'Guru' tells them never to break anyone's heart, Sunny and Max tell the truth to Heena and Bobby.
-Enraged, Bobby and Heena slap Max and Sunny respectively and tell them that they never want to see their faces again.
-But thinking that instead of telling the truth, Sunny and Max could have done more wrong with them, the two sisters forgive the two boys on the very next day.
-There Jai and Jolly also let off their plan of revenge on Kapoors on Jai's father's advice.
-Then Heena proposes to Sunny in Sunny's style and Bobby proposes to Max in Max's style.

-On the day of the four couples' marriage, J.D. and the other brides' fathers learn the truth about the grooms and that they have been lying so far.
-Finally, Bobby and Heena convince their fathers to forget their enmity and live together as blood brothers.
+When Sunny's father, Dr. Ranjeet as well as Max's mentor tells them never to break anyone's heart, Sunny and Max tell the truth to Heena and Bobby relationship.
+Enraged, Bobby and Heena rebuke them, but thinking Sunny and Max could have done more wrong with them, the two sisters forgive the two boys on the very next day.
+There, Jai and Jolly also let off their revenge plan on Kapoors on Jai's father's advice.
+On the day of the four couples' marriage, J.D. and the other brides' fathers learn the truth about the grooms.
+Finally, Bobby and Heena convince their fathers to forget their enmity and live together as legitimate brothers.
 Chintu and Dabboo join hands and so do their wives.
-But J.D. was not convinced by them telling the truth, so he turns back into Jagga Dacoit and starts frightening the families with his gun.
-He tries to shoot Sunny with his gun as Sunny runs towards J.D. to save him from the falling chandelier and then he understands what was happening.
+But J.D. is unconvinced by them telling the truth and starts frightening the families with his gun.
+He tries to shoot Sunny with his gun as Sunny runs towards J.D. to save him from a falling chandelier and then he understands everything.
 In the end, all the grooms marry their respective girlfriends.